JustARandomLoli/mineflayer-sg/README.md

 # mineflayer-sg
-mineflayer plugin to play survivalgames.
+mineflayer-sg is a mineflayer plugin to play survivalgames.
 This project is still in its very early stages, so dont expect much functionality.

+## Contribute
+Contributions are very much welcomed!

 ## TODO's
 - [x] Search for Chests